Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Implementation

 \section{Implementation}

-We implemented \sysName using the Microsoft Power BI Embedded report~\cite{microsoft_embedded}, to integrate our solution within existing commercial dashboard tool, such as Microsoft Power BI.
-We obtain information about all the visualizations in the dashboard using Power BI's REST API~\cite{microsoft_restapi}.
-We also apply simple heuristics to deduce the information not present within these APIs.
-Additionally, we use OpenAI chat completion models~\cite{gptmini} and Realtime API~\cite{realtime} for chat and voice-based interactions, respectively.
+We implemented \sysName using the Microsoft Power BI Embedded report~\cite{microsoft_embedded} to integrate our solution within an existing commercial dashboard tool such as Microsoft Power BI.
+We obtain information about all visualizations in the dashboard using Power BI's REST API~\cite{microsoft_restapi}.
+We also apply simple heuristics to deduce information not exposed through these APIs, such as determining the positions of legends and axes, which are not provided by default.
+We infer these by adding padding offsets to the top-left rectangular coordinates of each visualization based on its type.
+This allows us to construct an internal map of the dashboard layout and the relative placement of its components.
+As different visualization types place their axes in different locations, we extract those positions as well by checking them against specific Power BI keywords.
+We also create a transparent overlay on the dashboard for lasso selections.
+When a user draws a region, we capture its bounding box and map it onto the dashboard layout.
+The system itself is built using the Vue framework~\cite{vue} for the frontend and Flask for the Python backend.

-The system itself is built using the Vue framework~\cite{vue} for the front-end and Flask API for the Python backend.
-All calls to the Open AI APIs are routed through the backend.
-We also created prompts for chat and voice-based interactions; they are provided in the supplementary materials.
-These prompts are designed such that the system does not output answers, but rather define steps for getting to an answer.
-The reason for this is that the purpose of Diana is not to create yet another assistant that solves user queries, but that provides onboarding and navigation support so that users can remain responsible for the analytical tasks.
+Using Vue, we implement dedicated components for all modalities and features, including visual highlights and the radial menu.
+When a user selects a region, the system captures its coordinates and maps them onto the dashboard layout to answer pointed questions.
+It then activates the appropriate Vue components, such as those for visual highlighting and the radial menu, which are rendered as overlay layers on top of the embedded Power BI iFrame.

-We implemented \sysName using Microsoft Power BI Embedded~\cite{microsoft_embedded} to integrate within a widely used commercial dashboard platform without building a custom dashboard stack.
-We obtain visualization information, such as titles, axes, data, and layout bounds via the Power BI Embed API for Typescript~\cite{clientapis}, and use the Power BI REST API~\cite{microsoft_restapi} for embedding logistics (e.g., report loading and issuing logging in token).
-When certain attributes are unavailable, we apply lightweight heuristics to infer them from the rendered view.
+When the user interacts through another modality, such as the keyboard or speech, the system forwards the relevant visualization metadata to the backend.
+The backend then integrates this contextual information with our prompts to generate appropriate onboarding instructions.
+The system maintains this context until the user selects a different region or asks a new question.

 For the natural language interaction, we use the OpenAI APIs: Chat Completions with gpt-4.1-mini for text~\cite{gptmini} and the Realtime API~\cite{realtime} with gpt-4o-realtime-preview for voice I/O (with automatic speech transcription).
 All OpenAI calls are proxied through the Flask backend~\cite{flask}, which mints ephemeral Realtime session tokens so the browser never sees the primary API key.